 There are no significant differences between the public market and the private market in terms of the size of securitisation or the types of investors.
-As noted above, a public offering of the asset-backed notes will be subject to the disclosure and registration requirements under the CWUMPO and the SFO, as applicable, while a private offering may be exempted from such requirements.
-Most securitisation transactions, however, involve issuance in the private market to sophisticated investors.
+As noted above, a public offering of asset-backed notes will be subject to the disclosure and registration requirements under the CWUMPO and the SFO, as applicable, while a private offering may be exempted from such requirements.
+Most securitisation transactions, however, involve an issuance in the private market to sophisticated investors.

 A Hong Kong law legal opinion normally does not specifically state whether the content of the prospectus satisfies the above disclosure and registration requirements.

 There is no specific credit risk retention requirement under Hong Kong law.
 The HKMA has published a supervisory policy manual module (CR-G-12) with the aim of providing guidance to authorised institutions (eg, banks) on the vital elements of an effective risk management system for credit risk transfer activities.